Types of Liabilities

 D. Lease Obligations

-• Long-term lease commitments for property, vehicles, or equipment.
+• Long-term commitments under lease agreements for property or equipment use.

 E. Pension Liabilities

-• Example: A firm has a $5 million pension liability for retired employees.
+• Example: A company records a $3 million pension obligation for current and retired employees.

 4. Contingent Liabilities (Potential Obligations)

-Contingent liabilities are uncertain obligations that depend on the outcome of future events.
-They are recorded only if payment is probable.
+Contingent liabilities are uncertain obligations that depend on the occurrence of future events.
+They are recorded only when payment is probable and can be reasonably estimated.

 A. Legal Liabilities

-• Recognized in financial statements if the likelihood of loss is high.
+• Disclosed in financial statements if the likelihood of loss is high.

-• Example: A business is involved in a lawsuit with an estimated liability of $100,000.
+• Example: A firm faces a lawsuit with a potential settlement of $100,000.

 B. Warranty Obligations

-• Estimated costs of repairing or replacing products under warranty.
+• Represent future costs of repairing or replacing products under warranty terms.

-• Example: A car manufacturer sets aside $1 million for potential warranty claims.
+• Example: An electronics company sets aside $1 million for future warranty claims.

 C. Guarantees

-• Commitments to cover debts or obligations of another party.
+• Commitments to pay the debt or fulfill obligations of another entity if it defaults.

-• Example: A parent company guarantees a subsidiary’s loan repayment.
+• Example: A holding company guarantees repayment of a subsidiary’s $200,000 loan.

 5. Key Financial Ratios for Liabilities